GoogleChrome/web.dev/src/site/content/en/blog/service-worker-mindset/index.md

 This snag is especially important to keep in mind while working on your service worker code because when Chrome DevTools is open, the start/stop behavior is disabled.
 You may not even see bugs caused by relying on global state until they've shipped to your users.
 {% endAside %}

-In [Service Workies chapter 3](https://gedd.ski/post/service-workies-chapter3/) we visualize our stopped service worker as losing all color while it hangs out waiting to be woken up.
+In [Service Workies chapter 3](https://gedd.ski/post/service-workies-chapter3/) we visualize our stopped service worker as losing all color while it waits to be woken up.

 ![visualization of a stopped service worker](./kolohe-stopped.jpg)

 {% Aside 'note' %}
 Think of your service worker as a [whippet](https://www.akc.org/dog-breeds/whippet/) dog.
 It's fast, loyal and awesome.
 It'll stick around by your side no matter what.
 But mostly it just wants to sleep.
 All the time.
-You've got to let him know when you want him to stay awake.
+You've got to let it know when you want it to stay awake.
 Good dog!
 {% endAside %}

 ## Together, but separate